ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 - other key types: custom hash if provided, otherwise `DefaultHash`

 `XXHash32` uses a 4-lane path for strings of at least 16 bytes and a single-lane path for shorter strings.

+`DefaultHash` hashes the raw in-memory bytes of `TKey`.
+For records with padding, managed fields, pointers, or a logical equality rule, provide explicit hash and equality functions that agree with one another.

 ## Thread Safety